Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-02/README.md

   <img src='images/Break-Bricks-More.png' />
 </figure>

 You're doing well.
 So well, you've been assigned to the _experimental squad_.
-You've been given the go ahead to implement new and experimental features.
-These are are dangerous and often have deeper implicatoins that leave regular people scratching their heads asking "but, why would you want to do that?"
+You've been given the go-ahead to implement new and experimental features.
+These are dangerous and often have deeper implications that leave regular people scratching their heads asking "but, why would you want to do that?"

 - **Stretch Challenges**
   1. Make the bricks different sizes
-    - You can give the each brick object a width and or height.
-You'll have to be more careful about layout.
+    - You can give each brick object width and or height.
+You'll have to be more careful about the layout.
   2. Stagger the rows so that the first row is a little further to the left and the next row is a little further to the right.
 You can probably handle this all in `drawBricks()`.
   3. Make each row use different sized bricks.
-You can store the width and height of a brick in brick objects in the bricks Array.
-You'll need to take in to account the size of each brick in `drawBricks()`.
+You can store the width and height of a brick as a property of each object in the bricks Array.
+You'll need to take in to account the width and height of each brick in `drawBricks()`.

 <figure>
   <figcaption>